Backend Permission System¶

 - Permissions recalculate on every

-- Authorization checks at route level via
+- Authorization is enforced at three layers: route (